JuliaKleber/JuliaKleber/README.md

 - 🌱  I am currently learning TypeScript and React Native.
 - 🔭  I am currently buidling a recipe storage app with React Native.
 - 👯  I would like to collaborate on a nerdy music database app.
 Let's connect!
-- 👀  I am interested in climbing, cycling, playing the drums, cooking and board games.
+- 👀  apart from coding, I am interested in climbing, cycling, playing the drums, cooking and board games.
 <br>

 <h3>Languages and Tools:</h3>